FMain89/Project-Nessie/ReadMe.md

 # Neural Network from Scratch

 This repository contains an implementation of a neural network built from scratch in Python.
-The code provides basic components necessary to create, train, and optimize a neural network, including activation functions, loss functions, and optimizers.
+The code provides basic components necessary to create, train, and optimize a neural network, including activation functions, loss functions, optimizers, and regularization techniques.

 ## Table of Contents